piskareviv/blog_aux_ntt_1/text/main.md

 </details>

-There might be ways to improve IO optimality even further, but this blog is already too large.
+There might be ways to improve I/O optimality even further, but this blog is already too large.
 Some of them may involve permuting array elements to make caching all elements of higher radix transform in `L1` or `L2` possible.